 Carmen Diana Deere presenting on Cuban women's participation in agriculture cooperatives, with colleagues Jessica Gordon Nembhard and Mieke Meurs.

-With the inauguration of Donald Trump as U.S. President in January 2017 and the ascension of Miguel Díaz-Canel to the Cuban presidency in April 2018, uncertainty has characterized U.S.-Cuba relations.
+Since 2011 American University faculty members have traveled to Havana, Cuba and attended annual seminars, participated in round-table discussions, and led conferences to assess relevant events in the country.
 In the "post-Castro" era, our work on Cuba has continued in the form of events, blog posts, and new publications aimed at understanding the ongoing changes on the island, especially as they correspond to the U.S.-Cuba relationship.

 - In December 2017 and 2018, a delegation of American University faculty members attended the annual seminar hosted by the Centro de Investigaciones de Política Internacional and the Instituto Superior de Relaciones Internacionales Raúl Roa García in Havana.
 In 2017, the seminar sought to understand changing dynamics in Latin America given the Trump administration.
 AU faculty participants included William M. LeoGrande of SPA, Phil Brenner of SIS, Max Paul Friedman of CAS, Eric Hershberg of CLALS, and Fulton Armstrong of CLALS.
 In 2018, the seminar focused on midterm elections in the U.S. and prospects for further normalization between the U.S. and Cuba, and AU faculty presenters included William M. LeoGrande of SPA, Phil Brenner of SIS, Garrett Graddy-Lovelace of SIS, James Thurber of SPA, James Nathan of SIS, Eric Hershberg of CLALS, and Fulton Armstrong of CLALS.